Mixing Patterns and Prints in Fashion

 If you're completely new to mixing prints, keep in mind that the simpler the print, the easier it will be to mix.
 Start off with simple stripes to pair with a graphic print, like a floral or animal print.
 To make things even easier, begin pattern mixing with black and white since these colors work well with virtually everything.

 While styling tips are helpful for matching different prints, assembling a successful outfit with multiple prints and patterns is really a matter of personal preference.
-Put your pattern mixing capabilities into practice by browsing the collection of sophisticated and stylish skirts and sport apparel from St. John Knits.
+Put your pattern mixing capabilities into practice by browsing the collection of sophisticated and stylish skirts and luxe loungewear from St. John Knits.